How to Plant, Grow, and Care for Rocky Mountain Bee

 Characteristics

 Also, despite some of its names, Cleome serrulata is not considered invasive or noxious.
-In fact, it is a wonderful native plant that attracts all types of pollinators, such as butterflies and bees, and small birds, such as hummingbirds.
+In fact, it is a wonderful native plant that attracts all types of pollinators, such as butterflies and bees, and small birds like hummingbirds.

 The spirally arranged leaves are trifoliate with three slender leaflets, and identifying the young leaves is the best way to recognize seedlings before they’ve flowered.
 Bee annuals put down a very deep taproot, sometimes reaching up to a foot deep.

-This annual was collected in 1804 during the Lewis and Clark expedition.
-At that time, it was noted that Native Americans were cultivating it.
-It was traditionally used as a food source, a medicinal treatment, and a source of dye for coloring fabric and pottery.
+Collectors first gathered this annual in 1804 during the Lewis and Clark expedition.
+At that time, they noted that Native Americans were cultivating it.
+They traditionally used it as a food source, a medicinal treatment, and a source of dye for coloring fabric and pottery.

 How to Grow

-Cleome serrulata species (and many others in the Cleomaceae family) thrive on borderline neglect, especially in their native range from southern British Columbia to northern New Mexico.
-This makes them a great choice for parkways or areas on your property where you wish to utilize the space to bring in more pollinators.
+Cleome serrulata (and many others in the Cleomaceae family) thrives on borderline neglect, especially in its native range from southern British Columbia to northern New Mexico.
+This makes it a great choice for parkways or areas on your property where you wish to utilize the space to bring in more pollinators.

 Light